taijusanagi/starknet-sandbox/README.md

 ## Local

 - please replace the private key, account address, contract address
-- original config file does not work, so I modified based on the shared cheat sheet
+- The original config file does not work, so I modified based on the shared cheat sheet

 ### Obtain account key